vikrant82/elnet_dashboard/README.md

 ## Features

-- **Dashboard:** A web-based dashboard to visualize your power usage data with interactive graphs.
+- **Dashboard:** A web-based dashboard to visualize your power usage data with interactive graphs, recent recharge history, and a real-time power source indicator.
 - **Telegram Notifications:** Get real-time notifications for:
     - Daily power usage summaries.
     - Low meter balance alerts.
     - Power source changes (e.g., switching on and off of DG).
+    - Meter recharge notifications.
+- **Enhanced DG Detection:** Smart detection of DG power changes that handles stale data from the server.
+- **Meter Recharge Tracking:** Automatic detection and tracking of meter recharges with detailed history.
 - **Docker Support:** The application can be easily deployed using Docker and Docker Compose.

 ### Screenshot

 ![Dashboard Screenshot](screenshot.png)

+*Note: The screenshot may be slightly outdated.
+The power source indicator is now located in the "Current Status" card.*

 ## Prerequisites